beartype/beartype/README.rst

        ...     print(exception)
        Forward reference "salmon.of.course" unimportable.

+.. _beartype.roar.BeartypeCallHintViolation:
 .. _BeartypeCallHintViolation:

-*class* beartype.roar.\ **BeartypeCallHintViolation**\ (BeartypeCallHintException)
+*class* beartype.roar.\ **BeartypeCallHintViolation**\
+(BeartypeCallHintException_)

     **Beartype type-checking violation.** This is the most important beartype exception you never hope to see – and thus the beartype exception you are most likely to see.
-When your code explodes at midnight, instances of this exception type were probably lighting the fuse behind your back.
+When your code explodes at midnight, instances of this exception class were probably lighting the fuse behind your back.

-    Beartype type-checkers raise one instance of this exception type for each **type-checking violation** (i.e., when an object to be type-checked violates the type hint annotating that object).
-Because type-checking violations are why we are all here, instances of this exception type provide additional read-only public properties.
+    Beartype type-checkers raise an instance of this exception class when an object to be type-checked violates the type hint annotating that object.
+    Beartype type-checkers include:

+    * The beartype.door.die_if_unbearable_ function.
+    * The beartype.door.TypeHint.die_if_unbearable_ method.
+    * User-defined functions and methods decorated by the beartype.beartype_ decorator -- which then themselves become beartype type-checkers.

-    Inspect these properties at runtime to resolve any lingering doubts about which coworkers you need to blame in your next Git commit:
+    Because type-checking violations are why we are all here, instances of this exception class offer additional read-only public properties to assist you in debugging.
+Inspect these properties at runtime to resolve any lingering doubts about which coworker(s) you intend to blame in your next twenty Git
+    commits:

     .. _BeartypeCallHintViolation.culprits: